-3.3.1 All policies and site allocations in the MWLP have been assessed for performance against the 16 SA objectives and their assessment criteria, using the scale shown below.
+3.6 All policies and site allocations in the MWLP were assessed for performance against the 16 SA objectives and their assessment criteria, using the scale shown in Table 3.5.
 In some cases, the score is qualified, e.g. shown as '(-)' where there is some uncertainty about how significant the impact might be.
 The normal scoring range from '++' to '- -' is somewhat restrictive, and this approach provides more flexibility in characterising the relative scale of impacts from one site to the next.

-- 3.3.2 Some objectives are assessed against a number of criteria, with the result that some sites may have both beneficial and adverse impacts.
-These are scored as '+/-', but if so, the colouring may indicate whether the overall impact is more likely to be adverse or beneficial. - 3.3.3 Both the policy and site assessments have adhered to normal procedure for SA/SEA, in evaluating the impact of the policy or site without mitigation.
-Taking mitigation into account at this stage would involve a presumption that appropriate measures will be used when this cannot be guaranteed at present. - 3.3.4 Each assessment concludes with a summary section, reviewing the overall findings, identifying secondary, cumulative and synergistic impacts, and proposing potential mitigation measures.
+- 3.7 Some objectives are assessed against a number of criteria, with the result that some sites may have both beneficial and adverse impacts.
+These are scored as '+/-', but if so, the colouring indicates whether the overall impact is more likely to be adverse or beneficial. - 3.8 Both the policy and site assessments have adhered to normal procedure for SA/SEA, in evaluating the impact of the policy or site without mitigation.
+Taking mitigation into account at this stage would involve a presumption that appropriate measures will be used when this cannot be guaranteed at present. - 3.9 Each assessment concludes with a summary section, reviewing the overall findings, identifying secondary, cumulative and synergistic impacts, and setting out potential mitigation measures.